How to manage inappropriate urination in cats

 • Feline interstitial cystitis – the cat eliminates outside the litter tray because of the urgency to urinate and associated pain of urination (a life-threatening condition that occurs mainly in young adult cats).

-• Bladder stones or blockage – she frequently enters the tray, experiences pain and mews or cries when she tries to eliminate; her abdomen may be tender to the touch.
+• Bladder stones or blockage – the cat frequently enters the tray, experiences pain and mews or cries when she tries to eliminate; her abdomen may be tender to the touch.

-• Feline lower urinary tract disease (FLUTD) – she urinates frequently and painfully, producing small amounts, with blood in the urine.
+• Feline lower urinary tract disease (FLUTD) – the cat urinates frequently and painfully, producing small amounts, with blood in the urine.
 Learn more about FLUTD.

 • Kidney and liver disease – these can cause the cat to drink more and urinate more frequently, leading to a failure to use the litter tray.